chris-mcclure/CS372-Proj3/README.md

 We are using in addition to plain git, [the Git Large File Storage addon](https://git-lfs.github.com/):
   This can be installed rather easily, simply type **git lfs install** into your terminal of choice.
-We are also using the [Github for Unity alpha plugin](https://github.com/github-for-unity/Unity) but its use cases are not apparent at the moment
+Note: Do not use the Github for Unity plugin it is trash